Hike the Bibbulmun Track and stay with YHA!

 You can make your day or extended walking holiday a wilderness experience by camping out, joining a guided tour or doing it in comfort by staying in the towns along the track.

-Many of the track tows are accessible by public transport and in four of the towns along the Bibbulmun Track you find YHA accommodation: Pemberton, Walpole, Denmark and Albany.
+Many of the track tows are accessible by public transport and in two of the towns along the Bibbulmun Track you'll find YHA accommodation: Denmark and Albany.

-Pemberton YHA is situated in an original mill house cottage that has been fully refurbished.
 Denmark YHA is cute and cosy in a great little town where atmosphere and community comes first.
-At Walpole YHA, a warm homely atmosphere awaits you (and the best wood fire in winter!)
 Albany YHA dates back to the 1800s and is located in the historical part of town where old world charm cheerfully blends with modern amenities.
 Prepare for magnificent views over Princess Royal Harbour from the top storey!

 Thinking of doing a multiple day hike on the Bibbulmun Track?
-Perth City YHA is your perfect pre and post track accommodation.
+Fremantle Prison YHA is your perfect pre and post track accommodation.
 Private, ensuited rooms are available as well as shared dorms.
-The bonus is that the headquarters and shop of the Bibbulmun Track Foundation is located on the premises!

 The best times to walk the track are in autumn (April to May), winter (June to August) and spring (September to mid-November), our wildflower season.
 On cooler days walking during summer is possible, but should be restricted to the karri forest around Pemberton.